Chat Memory

 GET /chat/api/{chatId}/memories

-Returns all active (non-deleted) memories for the specified chat, ordered by creation date descending.
+matches the path parameter, ordered by creation date descending.
+The

 curl